-Over time, the industry has shifted from robust lead-based paints to less reliable water based emulsions that are easier to use as well as cost effective.
-The thing with water-based paints is that they chip readily in case of a slight impact on the surface of the vehicle and are less resistant to natural causes of paint chipping.
+Over time, the industry is shifting from robust lead-based paints to less reliable water based emulsions.
+This is because they are easier to use as well as cost effective.
+The thing with water-based paints is that they chip readily in case of a slight impact on the surface of the vehicle.
+Moreover they are less resistant to natural causes of paint chipping.

-Most industry cleaners that are commonly used on cars these days contain a number of very strong chemicals that possess a high abrasive power.
+Most industry cleaners that we commonly use on cars these days contain a number of very strong chemicals that possess a high abrasive power.
 These chemicals if used can actively aid the process of paint degradation and can ultimately lead to long lasting damage to the paint on your car.
 These chemicals are one of the leading factors that contribute to the rate of paint chipping.

 All of the above factors can cause paint chips on a car.
 There are a number of ways that can help you in making sure that you are able to avoid paint chips in the future.
-The most common ones include keeping your car covered while parking outside or parking it at an appropriate place to avoid bird droppings and damage due to extreme weather.
-Using certified cleaners can add years to your car paint.
+The most common ones include keeping your car with a cover above, while parking outside or parking it at an appropriate place to avoid bird droppings and damage due to extreme weather.
+Using high quality cleaners can add years to your car paint.
 You can learn all about these and other tips to prevent car paint chipping in our next blog.

 We are all in for beautiful cars and provide you with the latest and the most effective tips and tricks to maintain your vehicles in the best possible manner.